 No More Fumbling Around to Pay the Driver

-You don't even need to worry about fumbling about for change on the backseat because it's billed straight to your card, and as soon as you arrive you receive a receipt with the exact milage travelled and how much you've been billed – something else to put on the business tax allowance 🙂
+You don't even need to worry about fumbling about for change on the backseat because it's billed straight to your card, and as soon as you arrive you'll receive a receipt with the exact milage travelled and how much you've been billed (by email) – something else to put on the business tax allowance 🙂

 Seriously, try Uber Black in Bangkok.
 You will be blown away by this service.
 It really is peanuts to pay for such luxury.

-If you want to get 300 Baht off your first ride, go to this link https://www.uber.com/invite and enter the promo code: 2p8ea.
+If you want to get 150 Baht off your first ride, simply sign up for an Uber account by clicking here and use this exclusive TTL promo code: TTLUBER2017